-The Japanese economy recovered moderately during the current fiscal year, supported mainly by a recovery in personal consumption and improved corporate profitability.
-Meanwhile, the future outlook for the economy remains uncertain, reflecting the effects of such factors as uncertainty in overseas economies, and fluctuations in the financial and capital markets.
+The Japanese economy maintained a mild upswing during the current fiscal year, supported mainly by improved employment conditions and a pick-up in personal consumption.
+Meanwhile, the future outlook for the economy remains uncertain, reflecting the impact of trade issues on the global economy as well as the effects of such factors as uncertainty in overseas economies, and fluctuations in the financial and capital markets.

-Concerning the industry surrounding the Group, Famitsu Game White Paper 2018 shows that the game applications market in Japan has grown to 1,058.0 billion yen, or an increase of 9.2% year on year, in 2017.
-In addition, the game applications market in Japan is expected to reach 1,139.7 billion yen in 2019, continuing stable growth.
+Concerning the industry surrounding the Group, Famitsu Game White Paper 2019 shows that the game applications market in Japan has grown to 1,166.0 billion yen, or an increase of 10.2% year on year, in 2018.
+In addition, the game applications market in Japan is expected to reach 1,300.0 billion yen in 2020, continuing stable growth.
 Furthermore, according to the survey conducted by The Goldman Sachs Group, Inc., the world market for the VR (Virtual Reality) hardware and software is expected to reach 59.0 billion dollars by 2025.